amalgam8/amalgam8/README.md

 ### Creating a release

+1. Edit the `CHANGELOG.md` file, describing the changes included in this release.

 1. Set a version for the release, by incrementing the current version according to the [semantic versioning](https://semver.org/) guidelines.
 For example,